Skip to main content

 Ways to save on car insurance

-1. Drive less – a new, 10% ICBC discount will apply if you drive less than 5,000 km/year
+1. Drive less – you'll qualify for a 10% ICBC discount if you drive less than 15,000 kilometres (km) annually.
+You can get an additional discount on your optional insurance coverage if you drive less than 5,000 km/year

-2. Don’t drive to work – Take a bus or bike instead because a ‘pleasure use’ rating means a lower premium
+2. Don’t drive to work – take a bus or bike instead because having a ‘pleasure use’ rating on your vehicle insurance means you'll pay a lower premium

 4. Purchase an annual policy – it’ll help avoid short-term fees or financing charges

-As part of ICBC’s driver-based insurance model, every driver in B.C now has a driver factor – a 3 decimal point number that represents your risk on the road.
+As part of ICBC’s driver-based insurance model, every driver in BC is given a driver factor – a 3-decimal point number that represents your risk on the road.
 The lower the IDF, the lower the driving risk, the lower the premium.

 Want to learn more about Individual Driver Factor and how it impact your ICBC Insurance?
 Click here to find out more.